Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Introduction

-We validate the effectiveness of our BNP approach by applying it to cancer genomic data, where the goal is to estimate the number of new (genomic) variants to be discovered in future unobservable samples.
-In cancer genomics, accurate estimates of the number of new variants is of particular importance, as it might help practitioners understand the site of origin of cancers, as well as the clonal origin of metastasis, and in turn be a useful tool to develop effective clinical strategies \citep{chakraborty2019somatic}.
-In our experiments, we use data from the cancer genome atlas (TCGA), and focus on the case in which the sample size of the training data is particularly small, and also small with respect to the extrapolation size, $N \ll M$.
-This scenario is of particular interest in real applications, where only few samples of rare cancer might be available.
-Our empirical analysis shows that the proposed methodology outperforms parametric and nonparametric competitors, both classical (frequentist) and Bayesian, in terms of estimation accuracy of $U$.
-Moreover, the proposed methodology also provides improved coverage for the estimation with respect to the recent BNP approach of \citet{masoero2019more}.
+We present an empirical validation of the effectiveness of our BNP methodology, both on synthetic and real data.
+As for real data, we consider cancer genomic data, where the goal is to estimate the number of new (genomic) variants to be discovered in future unobservable samples.
+In cancer genomics, accurate estimates of the number of new variants is of particular importance, as it might help practitioners understand the site of origin of cancers, as well as the clonal origin of metastasis, and in turn be a useful tool to develop effective clinical strategies \citep{chakraborty2019somatic,huyghe2019discovery}.
+We make use of data from the cancer genome atlas (TCGA), and focus on the challenging scenario in which the sample size $N$ is particularly small, and also small with respect to the extrapolation size $M$.
+Such a scenario is of interest in genomic applications, where only few samples of rare cancer might be available.
+We show that our BNP methodology outperforms the most popular parametric and nonparametric competitors, both classical (frequentist) and Bayesian, in terms of estimation accuracy of $U$ and a refinement of $U$ for rare features.
+In addition, with respect to the BNP approach under the stable-Beta process prior \citep{masoero2019more}, our approach provides improved coverage for the estimation.
+This is an empirical evidence of the effectiveness of replacing the Poisson posterior distribution with the negative Binomial posterior distribution, which allows to better exploit the sampling information.